cudeso/misp2sentinel/README.md

 write_parsed_indicators = False      # Upload Indicators only
 ```

-**Whitelisted URLS**

-The list of URLs which need to be whitelisted are summarised under [Which URLs should I whitelist?](#which-urls-should-i-whitelist)

 ## Setup

 ### Cron job

-It is best to prepare and deploy the cron job with user www-data.
+It is best to run the integration is from the cron of user www-data.

 ```
 # Sentinel
-00 5 * * * cd /home/misp/misp2sentinel/ ; /home/misp/misp2sentinel/sentinel/bin/python /home/misp/misp2sentinel/script.py
+00 5 * * * cd /home/misp/misp2sentinel/ ; /home/misp/misp2sentinel/venv/bin/python /home/misp/misp2sentinel/script.py
 ```

 ## Integration details